 - What would be the “least-cost” answer in terms of renewables and storage?

-- Can SMRs be constructed economically to be a carbon-free source?
+- Can SMRs be built economically to serve as a carbon-free source in the ERCOT generation mix?

 - Is there a generation mix that can significantly reduce coal and gas and minimize carbon emissions to near zero?

-We encourage you to interact with this model and test how your potential generation mix would have impacted carbon emissions and the cost of energy.
-As you interact with this tool, there will be a significant number of questions that arise from this “what-if” analysis.
+We encourage you to interact with this model and test how your potential ERCOT generation mix would have affected carbon emissions and energy costs.
+As you interact with this tool, you will encounter many questions arising from this “what-if” analysis.

-Please contact us to discuss our perspective on the questions that our clients are asking, our perspective on addressing these questions, and any potential implications of various solutions that arise from these different “what-if” scenarios.
+Please contact us to discuss our perspective on the questions our clients are asking, how we would address them, and any potential implications of the various solutions that arise from these different “what-if” scenarios.